-This article covers how to make blank paperwork populate assets that are only associated with a specific job onto your fillable form.
+This article covers how to make blank paperwork populate Assets that are only associated with a specific Job onto your fillable form.

-By default, blank paperwork in ServiceTrade will be pre-filled with information about all assets at the location being serviced.
-This is advantageous in situations where the entire list of assets needs to be available to the technician (for instance, when an inspection is being performed.)
+If set up correctly, blank paperwork will be pre-filled in ServiceTrade with information about all Assets at the Location being serviced.
+This is advantageous in situations where the entire list of Assets needs to be available to the Technician (for instance, when an inspection is being performed.)

 When to Use 'onlyJobAssets'

-If you choose to use only the job-associated assets, the only asset data that will be pre-filled onto your paperwork will be the assets associated with services that are to be performed on the job.
+If you choose to use only the Job-associated Assets, the only Asset data that will be pre-filled onto your paperwork will be the Assets associated with Services that are to be performed on the Job.

-- It is still possible to use subassets on your paperwork; however, only the subassets that are children of the assets associated with the job are available.
+- It is still possible to use subAssets on your paperwork; however, only the subAssets that are children of the Assets associated with the Job are available.

-- However, if the blank paperwork file is configured to use only the job's assets, then this fillable field will be filled with the manufacturer name of the first alarm system associated with a service on the job.
+However, if the blank paperwork file is configured to use only the Job's Assets, then this fillable field will be filled with the manufacturer name of the first alarm system associated with a Service on the Job.

 How To Add 'onlyJobAssets' Metadata

-3. The image above shows the "Custom" tab open in the PDF Properties modal window.
-To work correctly, you need to enter rules in both the Name and Value custom fields without any punctuation (specifically, do not include the colons, commas, or double quotes that eventually appear in the JSON metadata.
+The image above shows the "Custom" tab open in the PDF Properties modal window.
+For onlyJobAssets to work correctly, you need to enter rules in both the Name and Value custom fields without any punctuation (specifically, do not include the colons, commas, or double quotes that eventually appear in the JSON metadata.
 Metadata rules will function correctly if you enter your custom field values without punctuation.
 If you add any punctuation, it will appear redundantly in the JSON metadata and will not work correctly).

-4. In the Name custom field enter "onlyJobAssets"
+- In the Name field enter "onlyJobAssets"

-Value is '1' or '0'
+Value is 0 or 1

-- If this value is 0, then all active assets on the job’s location will be used.
+- If this value is 0, then all active Assets on the Job’s Location will be used.

-That is, even if 'onlyJobAsset' value is 0 and all active location assets are prefilled, the field names for those assets still start with ‘servicetrade_job_assets’.
+That is, even if 'onlyJobAsset' value is 0 and all active Location Assets are prefilled, the field names for those Assets still start with "Servicetrade_job_assets".

-- This setting affects the set of assets that are considered by repeatAsset.
+- This setting affects the set of Assets that are considered by repeatAsset.
 For more information about making blank paperwork repeat dynamically, please see this support article.

 For more information about editing PDF file metadata, please see this support article.